narae970210/Narae-Lee/README.md

 I am currently looking for a full-time opportunity in Data Analytics and Software Engineering.

-Feel free to reach out to me at my LinkedIn profile below. https://www.linkedin.com/in/narae-lee-532964135/
+Feel free to reach out to me at my LinkedIn profile: https://www.linkedin.com/in/narae-lee-532964135/